Agentic World Modeling: Foundations, Capabilities, Laws, and Beyond: L2 Simulator: Decision-Usable Multi-Step Simulation

 The Laws of the Digital World govern transitions in systems defined by formal specifications, from finite automata (UI state machines) and context-free grammars (structured data formats) to Turing-complete programs (general software).
 Unlike the Laws of the Physical World or the Laws of the Social World, these constraints are \emph{explicitly specified and mechanically verifiable}: a transition either satisfies the program's semantics or it does not.
 Because software transitions approximate deterministic state machines and failures are loggable (error codes, popups, permission denials, timeouts), the core challenge for a Simulator in code worlds is \emph{structured state prediction} (DOM trees, program state, game state) rather than visual fidelity.

 \paragraph{Coding agents.} An emerging paradigm represents world models as executable programs rather than neural networks.
 CodeWM~\citep{dainese2024codewm} uses LLMs guided by Monte Carlo Tree Search to generate Python programs that serve as explicit, interpretable world models for reinforcement learning across 18 environments.
-WorldCoder~\citep{tang2024worldcoder} takes a complementary approach, with an LLM agent building a Python world model incrementally through environment interaction for sample-efficient transfer.
-WKM~\citep{qiao2024wkm} provides both global task knowledge and dynamic state knowledge to guide LLM agent planning, while CWM~\citep{copet2025cwm}, a 32B open-weights LLM specifically trained for code world model research, achieves 65.8\% on SWE-bench Verified.
+WorldCoder~\citep{tang2024worldcoder} takes a complementary approach, with a model-based LLM agent building a Python world model through environment interaction, gaining sample efficiency and transferring across environments by editing its code.
+WKM~\citep{qiao2024wkm} provides both global task knowledge and dynamic state knowledge to guide LLM agent planning, while CWM~\citep{copet2025cwm}, a 32B open-weights LLM released to advance research on code generation with world models, achieves 65.8\% on SWE-bench Verified with test-time scaling.
 A conceptually distinct variant pushes further: rather than using an LLM to \emph{generate} a code world model, the world model \emph{is} a running software system.
-Web World Models~\citep{feng2025wwm} implement world state as ordinary web code (TypeScript modules, HTTP handlers, database schemas), delegating logical consistency to deterministic execution of the web stack while LLMs generate context and high-level decisions.
+Web World Models~\citep{feng2025wwm} implement world state as ordinary web code with latent state exposed as typed web interfaces, delegating logical consistency to deterministic execution of the web stack while LLMs generate context and high-level decisions.
+In a similar spirit, SWE-World~\citep{sweworld} replaces containerized execution with a learned surrogate that predicts intermediate execution outcomes and final test feedback, preserving the standard agent-environment loop without running real environments and lifting a 32B coder from 6.2\% to 52.0\% on SWE-bench Verified.
 These code-based approaches yield interpretable, composable, and verifiable world models that neural dynamics can only approximate.